The Roots of Heaven (film): Development

-20th Century Fox bought the film rights the novel in April 1957 for more than $100,000.
-The novel had sold over 300,000 copies in Europe but had not yet been released in the U.S., where it would become a bestseller.
+20th Century-Fox bought the film rights the novel by Romain Gary in April 1957 for more than $100,000.
+The novel had sold over 300,000 copies in Europe, but had not yet been released in the U.S., where it would become a bestseller.
 In May, Darryl F. Zanuck announced that he would produce the film independently for Fox (he had a contract with the studio to make films), and wanted John Huston to direct.
-Zanuck said that the theme of the film was "simple...
-A man comes to the conclusion that if we don't stop killing people we destroy ourselves."
-And he says, "Why not start with our biggest companions on earth, the elephants, whose only enemy is man?"
+Zanuck said that the theme of the film was "simple ...
+A man comes to the conclusion that if we don't stop killing people we destroy ourselves.'
+And he says, 'Why not start with our biggest companions on earth, the elephants, whose only enemy is man?'"
 He later added:

 This picture is really great for us – intellectually great.
 Whether it's commercially great, whether people will grab on to it, we must wait and see.
 If they grab on to a man in love with a bridge, then why shouldn't they grab on to a man in love with an elephant?

 Huston said that he wanted to direct the novel before Zanuck approached him:

 After my experience with Selznick [on A Farewell to Arms] – all those memorandum! – I'd sworn never to work with a producer again, but I did want very much to make this particular film.
 So we met several times and talked it through and finally agreed to try it.

 Huston agreed to direct for a fee he described as "slightly higher" than $300,000.
 Regarding the irony of a big-game hunter like Huston making a film about a militant elephant conservationist, Huston said: "Contrary to prevailing opinion, I never found an elephant big enough to justify the sin of killing one."
 Zanuck visited the Belgian Congo in late 1957 to scout locations.

 Casting

 William Holden was mentioned as a possibility for the lead part of Morel, as was James Mason.
 Holden wanted to take the role but he was under contract to Paramount, which would not permit him to make the film unless he signed another contract, but he refused.

 The lead role was taken by Trevor Howard.
 Errol Flynn signed to play a key support role but was given top billing.
 Flynn left the cast of the play The Master of Thornfield to appear in the film.
-Flynn and John Huston had famously brawled at a Hollywood party more than a decade earlier.
+Flynn and Huston had famously brawled at a Hollywood party more than a decade earlier.

-Juliette Gréco, who had appeared in Zanuck's version of The Sun Also Rises and became his lover, was signed as the female lead.
-Eddie Albert and Paul Lukas rounded out the main cast.
-Orson Welles signed on for a cameo role.
+Juliette Gréco, who had appeared in Zanuck's version of The Sun Also Rises and became his lover, was signed as the female lead Minna.
+Eddie Albert and Paul Lukas were also cast, and Orson Welles agreed to play a cameo role.